ZuploZuplo

 What is inspected

-Only responses with a JSON content type (application/json or any +json type such as application/graphql-response+json) are read, and bodies larger than maxResponseBytes (5 MiB by default) are skipped — by Content-Length when the header is present, or measured while reading when it is absent.
+Only responses with a JSON content type (application/json or any +json type such as application/graphql-response+json) are read.
+The policy reads up to maxScanBytes of the body (128 KiB by default, 5 MiB maximum) and scans it for the errors token; a response larger than that — by Content-Length when the header is present, or measured while reading when it is absent — is treated as error-free, so any errors it carries go unreported.
+Raise maxScanBytes if your GraphQL responses are larger.
 Everything else passes through without the body being touched.

 Logging